Rendering cartoon-like with Ai Toon shader

 Angle Threshold = 0.0

-I found the following web page.
+I researched Ai Toon, and I found the following website.

 The article explains how to create the cel-look character with Maya